 Alsek River Rafting

 The Alsek is an international wilderness river flowing from southern Yukon Territory to the Gulf of Alaska.
 It is the 5th largest drainage on the west coast of the Americas and runs abreast of the largest non-polar ice field and highest coastal mountain range in the world.
-The Alsek spans 3 national parks, 2 of which are in Canada and 1 in the US and is part of the largest protected land area in the world, totaling nearly 8.5 million hectares of contagious preserve.
+The Alsek spans 3 national parks, 2 of which are in Canada and 1 in the US and is part of the largest protected land area in the world, totaling nearly 8.5 million hectares of contiguous preserve.

 The Alsek flows through the northern-most and southern-most limits of the geographical ranges of an estimated 53 species of mammals and 125 species of birds.
 The upper Alsek is home to the largest concentration of grizzly bears in Canada.
 Sightings of bear, moose, dall’s sheep and mountain goats are common.